The Xometry app works best with JavaScript enabled!

 This is a HIGHLY simplistic overview of the process, as polymerization organic chemistry is much more detailed (and organic chemists still do not fully understand the reaction mechanism!).
 Regardless, note that HDPE is made from petroleum and is processed using catalysts to form long, linear, and dense polyethylene now known as high-density polyethylene.

-What Are the Properties of High Density Polyethylene (HDPE)?
+Properties of High Density Polyethylene (HDPE)

 Below is a table containing the material properties of HDPE.
 Note that each value is provided in a range, as various companies produce different blends of HDPE, each with its own set of material properties.